kaaass/Kero-Blaster-vita/README.md

 - Other existing open source Android vita ports projects
 - GrapheneCt for PVR_PSP2, which is the graphic backend in this project
 - frangarcj for porting OpenSLES
+- alula for helping me to solve the key configuration issue (#2)

 ## Progress